Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Introduction

+Substitution with less toxic elements with the same valence electron configuration as lead such as tin and germanium has been investigated.
+However, due to the higher energy of their outer s orbitals these materials readily oxidize to a non-photoactive state~\cite{Pb_Replace}.
 Bi$^{3+}$ offers a less toxic alternative to lead with the same orbital structure.
 However, to substitute Pb$^{+2}$ with trivalent Bi$^{3+}$ the composition must be modified by adding a monovalent cation to maintain charge neutrality.
-The resulting double perovskites have the composition A$_2$BB'X$_6$, where A and B are monovalent metal cations, typically Cs, and Cu, Ag, or Au, respectively, B' is a trivalent pnictogen, such as Sb or Bi, and X is a halide Cl$^-$, Br$^-$, or I$^-$ anion.~\cite{DoublePerovskite_combinations} Combinations of these elements enable many substitutions with stable electronic properties similar to the single perovskite variants.
+The resulting double perovskites have the composition A$_2$BB'X$_6$, where A and B are monovalent metal cations, typically Cs, and Cu, Ag, or Au, respectively, B' is a trivalent pnictogen, such as Sb or Bi, and X is a halide Cl$^-$, Br$^-$, or I$^-$ anion.~\cite{DoublePerovskite_combinations} The Goldschmidt tolerance and octahedral factors suggest that Ag$^+$ has an ideal ionic radius for creating stable octahedral coordination with Br and I~\cite{Perovskite_tolerance} and as such, a halide double perovskite that has garnered great interest is \cabb{}.

-The Goldschmidt tolerance and octahedral factors suggest that Ag$^+$ has an ideal ionic radius for creating stable octahedral coordination with Br and I in the double perovskite.~\cite{Perovskite_tolerance} As such, the halide double perovskite that has garnered great interest is \cabb{}.
-A method for reliably synthesizing large single crystals of \cabb{} requiring careful control of the temperature and concentration of an acidic solution has been established by Yin {\it et al.} by examining the solubility and super-solubility curves.~\cite{Crystal_Growth} In addition, it has been found by Slavney \etal{} that \cabb{} has a strong tolerance to crystal defects as determined by comparing the carrier recombination times of single crystal and powdered samples.~\cite{DoublePerovskite_Defect_Tolerance} Less rigorous preparation conditions open the possibility for larger scale synthesis of \cabb{}.

-In order to evaluate the viability of the halide double perovskite \cabb{} for applications it is important to further investigate its opto-electronic and structural properties.
 There is a well documented structural phase transition in \cabb{} where upon lowering temperature the crystal structure changes from a highly symmetric cubic structure space group \cubic{} to a tetragonal crystal structure.
-As investigated by Schade \etal~\cite{Schade2019} this transition occurs at around $\sim$~120~K and affects many of the opto-electronic properties including the exciton energy, the band gap and the carrier lifetime.
-From neutron powder diffraction data, Schade \textit{et al.} refined the crystal structure at 30~K assuming the tetragonal space group \tetra.
+This transition occurs at around $\sim$~120~K and affects many of the opto-electronic properties including the exciton energy, the band gap and the carrier lifetime.~\cite{Schade2019} From neutron powder diffraction data, Schade \textit{et al.} refined the crystal structure at 30~K assuming the tetragonal space group \tetra.~\cite{Schade2019}